In Loving Memory of Celia Cruz

 Origin: The shout of “¡Azúcar!” ¿Who came up with it?
 Well, here is the story.

-The phrase originated one day in 1964, when Celia Cruz and her husband Pedro Knight were having lunch in a restaurant in Miami and after they finished, the waiter said “Do you want your black coffee with or without sugar?” and Celia, entused told the waiter, “With sugar of course I'm Cuban, how else am I going to drink my coffee!”
+The phrase originated one day when Celia Cruz and her husband Pedro Knight were having lunch in a restaurant in Miami and after they finished, the waiter said “Do you want your black coffee with or without sugar?”
+And Celia Cruz enthusiastic told the waiter, “With sugar of course I'm Cuban, how else am I going to drink my coffee!”

 © 2025 www.inlovingmemoryofceliacruz.com All Rights Reserved.